PiotrTrzpil/lambda-days-2015/README.md

 =========
 **Info and insight gathered during a single slice of LambdaDays 2015**

-## Day 1

-LambdaDays, the functional programming conference in Cracow, with 3 tracks and lots of interesting people.
+[LambdaDays](http://www.lambdadays.org) just wrapped up, the 2-day functional programming conference in Cracow, with [4 tracks](http://www.lambdadays.org/#programme) and lots of interesting people.
 The most popular languages among speakers and probably also audience were Scala, F# and Erlang.
 There was also some minority consisting of Haskell, JavaScript, Clojure, Ocaml, Idris and Elm here and there.

+Here is a report from the front.

+## Day 1

 The conference was opened by **keynote** given by Garrett Smith from CloudBees.
 The talk was streamed to the second hall due to overcrowding (with some difficulties).
 Garrett talked about functional programming in general, giving some interesting patterns found in it.